mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 - Genes to proteins?
 	- *Transcription*
 		- Nucleotide sequence in DNA is copied into a complementary sequence in an RNA molecule
-		- Template of DNA is used to create
+		- Template of DNA is used to create messenger RNA (mRNA)
+	- *Translation*
+		-